-A mammogram, which is an x-ray picture of tissues inside the breast, can often show a breast lump before it can be felt.
+A mammogram is an X-ray picture of tissue inside the breast.
+It can often show a breast lump before it can be felt.
 They can also display a cluster of calcium specks called microcalcifications.
 Lumps or specks can be from cancer, precancerous cells, or other conditions.
-Further testing is needed to find out whether abnormal cells are present.
+Further testing is needed to find out whether cancer cells are present.

 Women should get regular screening mammograms to detect breast cancer early— even before they have symptoms.
 According to the American Cancer Society: